WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 For macOS: python3 manage.py runserver

 In the frontend directory, run the command: npm run dev

+If "dev" is missing when using "npm run dev", in the frontend directory, run command: npm i react-scripts

+Then use command: npm start

 Note that you will need to run two processes at the same time, so either use "tmux" to run them in the same terminal window, run it in two terminals, or run them in the background by adding '&' to the end of the commands.